MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/ReportingPeriod.md

 ms.author: anbichse
 ---

-# Reporting period in CloudforSustainabilitySharedDataModel(ReportingPeriod)
+# Reporting period in Cloud for Sustainability shared data model (ReportingPeriod)

 Entity used to track reporting periods created for each reporting year.